ualibraries/ace-audit-manager/README.md

 The following environment variables control the docker setup:

 * ACE_AUDIT_SHARES - host directory containing archival content to mount into the docker container so ACE audit manager can audit it.
 Defaults to /mnt.
 * ACE_AUDIT_DBSTORE - host directory where persistant mysql dbstore files should go.
-Defaults to creating a temporary docker volume
+Defaults to creating a temporary docker volume.
+An example to simply create a persistant directory would be to pass in the value "./dbstore", which would store the mysql dbstore files in the local "dbstore" directory.

 ## Deployment